HerzogElias/OwaspJuiceShop/Readme.md

 2. Fill in your own Email Adress and Password

 3. Login with your created Account.
+Alternative you can use the Admin Account from your SQL Admin Attack.

 4. Navigate to Acount-Privacy&Security -Privacy Policy
 <img src="navigation_privacy.png>